 24" - 36" Finished Floor Heights

-This provide enough space under the floor to allow for large amounts of equipment cooling air, process piping, power wiring and data cabling.
+This provides enough space under the floor to allow for large amounts of equipment cooling air, process piping, power wiring and data cabling.
 Understructure systems are available to accommodate floor heights from 12" to 60", however, 24Z" to 36" FFH are typical.

 For further information on data center containment curtains, doors, and partitions, please send your request for a Needs Analysis Checklist and complete brochure to us at: Sales@CleanRoomSpecialists.com. *Patent Pending